 Engine misfires can be a mysterious, frustrating problem—and information around them often makes them sound worse than they are.
 The symptoms vary by vehicle but are usually described as a stumble or brief hesitation in power delivery.
 An engine misfire can be temporary or continuous and will sometimes generate a check-engine code.
 But don't be alarmed.
-Though it seems like an expensive fix, it usually doesn't have to be.
+Though it seems like an expensive fix, it isn't always.
 Read on as we demystify misfires.

 What is a Misfire?